 - as a placeholder instead of a filename in one place.
 This place will be replaced with whatever gets piped into the ksdiff command.

 Alternatively, you can call ksdiff with no file arguments and just pipe content into it.
-This in itself is quite boring, who wants to compare something with nothing? … unless combined with the
+This is useful when combined with the

 -l option to send the pipe content to an existing window.